chrishoangle/chrishoangle.github.io/project.md

 ## 3. Modeling

 For this project, the main purpose of the investigation is to test some modeling algorithms that would best fit the dataset.
-I will be testing linear regression, ridge regression, neural network, random forest, decision tree regression, and simple vector regression (SVR).
+I will be testing linear regression, ridge regression, neural network, random forest,  regression, and simple vector regression (SVR).
 These methods are all commonly used in machine learning that help with quantitative predictions of the response variables, given extensive information about the explanatory variables.
 Each of these approaches has its own strengths and weaknesses, so I will test the accuracy of each algorithm.

 The data was first split between training and testing data using a 70-30 ratio.
 With a test size of 30%, the models were set to use 70% of the data for training the model, and the remaining 30% will be used for evaluating the model's performance on data it has not seen before.